 - 30 Australian Dietary Guidelines, National Medical and Health Research Council

 - 31 Links between cancer and weight, nutrition and physical activity, Cancer Council Australia

 - 32 National Cancer Control Policy: Obesity, Cancer Council NSW

 - 33 European Code Against Cancer, International Agency for Research on Cancer

-- 34 Cancer Prevention Recommendations, World Cancer Research Fund International
+- 34 Cancer Prevention Recommendations, World Cancer Research Fund International (from page 29)

 - 35 The Facts About Red Meat & Processed Meat, American Institute for Cancer Research

 - 36 Healthful Hospital Foods Resolution, American Medical Association

 - 37 Processed meats need a closer look, opinion, Australian Medical Association journal

 - 38 IARC Monographs evaluate consumption of red meat and processed meat, World Health Organization